 Newspaper tax stamps

 Newspaper tax stamps were also used on the whole territory of the State of Slovenes, Croats and Serbs.
-On 2 September 1920 a part of these stamps were overprinted in new state currency as a provisional issue.
+On 2 September 1920 one part of these stamps were overprinted in new state currency as a provisional issue.
 In September and October 1920 these stamps were overprinted to commemorate Carinthian Plebiscite.

 The stamps were not extensively used since in 1920 flat rate fees were introduced for newspapers.
 From 15 June 1921 postage fees for newspapers were paid in cash for domestic shipments and in regular postage stamps for sending abroad.